Haim Laskov: Military career

 When the 1948 Arab–Israeli War erupted in 1948, Laskov assumed responsibility for preparing the framework in which new recruits would be trained.
 He organized the first officers' course, and formed the graduates into a brigade that fought at Latrun during Operation Nahshon.
 One month later, in May 1948, he returned to Latrun as commander of Israel's first armored battalion, which fought alongside the 7th Brigade.
 He commanded the entire brigade during Operation Dekel and Operation Hiram, and participated in the many battles over control of the Galilee.
-After the capture of Nazareth, he ordered the Palestinian population to be evacuated; this order was refused by brigade commander Ben Dunkelman.
+After the capture of Nazareth, he ordered the Palestinian population to be expelled; this order was refused by brigade commander Ben Dunkelman.
 In July, he finally returned to training new recruits, now with the rank of major general.

 Although he had never been a pilot, Laskov was appointed commander of the Israeli Air Force in 1951.
 During his tenure, the air force prepared to incorporate its first jet fighter, the Meteor.
 Upon completing his tenure in 1953, Laskov left the army to study philosophy, economics, and political science (PPE) in the United Kingdom.
 He also obtained additional military training there.

 In 1955, he returned to Israel, where he was appointed Deputy Chief of the General Staff and Senior Staff Officer, however, after a series of professional disputes with Moshe Dayan, he was demoted to Commander of the Armored Corps.
 During the 1956 Sinai Campaign, he commanded the 77th Division, which operated on the Rafah–el-Arish–Kantara front.
 Upon the death of Asaf Simchoni, Chief of the Southern Command, in a plane crash, Laskov assumed his position, and oversaw the withdrawal of Israeli troops from the Sinai Peninsula.